Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForce.md

 Captcha is a program or system intended to distinguish human from machine input.
 This can be useful from distinguishing a brute force attack (machine).
 The below image is an example of captcha, demonstrating the need for human interaction.
 ![이미지](/assets/cptcha.png)

-In conclusion, it is important to combine the mentioned methods to mitigate brute force attack as much as possible.
+In conclusion, although it may be tedious for an user to go through all these security measures, it is important to combine the mentioned methods to mitigate brute force attack as much as possible.

 References:
 https://security.grootboan.com/follow-along/undefined/0-dvwa/reference-writeup
 https://socradar.io/mfa-bypass-techniques-how-does-it-work/